 This Polish-based company started in 2007 has gone from strength to strength.
-Polish welders are famed for their skill, so their hulls are incredibly reliable and excellent quality.
-With their distinctive styling, you cannot fail to spot a Viking boat.
+Polish welders are famed for their skill, so their hulls are incredibly reliable and offer excellent quality.
+With their impeccable styling, you can't miss the distinctive appearance of a Viking boat.

-With 30-years experience in the boat building industry, this Liverpool-based manufacturer has a reputation for building diverse, quality boats.
-They’re one of the most popular UK boat builders and have a large customer base.
+With 30-years experience in the boat building industry, this Liverpool-based manufacturer has a reputation for building diverse and top quality boats.
+They're one of the most popular UK boat builders and have a large customer base.

 It all comes down to budget and compromise.
-Cruising the UK waterways doesn’t have to be costly.
-For a limited outlay, it’s possible to get a watertight, functioning craft to keep you moving for years to come.
+Cruising the UK waterways doesn't have to be costly.
+For a limited outlay, it's possible to get a watertight and functioning craft to keep you moving for years to come.